 “Love for Imperfect Things: How to Accept Yourself in a World Striving for Perfection” by Haemin Sunim

 In a world that is so obsessed with perfection, it’s so difficult to accept yourself just as you are.
 Haemin Sunim covers the themes of love, hope, grief, loss, and suffering in his book ‘Love for Imperfect Things.’
-Also, the book is so beautiful with its colorful illustrations and aesthetics.
+Also, the book is so beautiful with its colourful illustrations and aesthetics.
 You will find several relatable quotes that will help you tackle tricky situations in your life.
 So, if you want to pick something calming and relaxing, you should indeed read this book.
 You can get the book here! 📖

 “The Bookish Life of Nina Hill” by Abbi Waxman